Kennethz374/JobGetAssignment/README.md

 Cypress - For Testing

 ## Notes for this project:
 I could write a condition to not show jobs on the first render but I figure the page would look so empty.
-So I decided to render something even at the first render to make the page looks a bit more contents.
+So I decided to render something even at the first render to make the page to have a bit more contents.

 Search bar on the page is responsive